F5Networks/f5-openstack-lbaasv1/docs/f5-oslbaasv1-readme.rst

 the physical network infrastructure.
 To allow a BIG-IP VE guest to function in L2 Adjacent mode using VLANs as your tenant network type, the software networking infrastructure which strips VLAN tags from frames must be bypassed.
 You can bypass the software bridge using the ``ip``, ``brctl``, and ``ovs-vsctl`` commands on the compute node after the BIG-IP VE guest instances have been created.
 This process is **not** automated by any Neutron agent.
 This requirement only applies to BIG-IP VE when running as a Nova guest instance.

 .. figure:: ./media/VE_Multitenant_VLAN_bypass.png
-   :alt: Figure 12.
-VE Multi-tenant VLAN Bypass
+   :alt: VE Multi-tenant VLAN Bypass

 Figure 12.
 VE Multi-tenant VLAN Bypass

 Tunnels
 ~~~~~~~